Bulls vs. Heat Player Props Betting Odds

-The Miami Heat visit the Chicago Bulls at United Center on Saturday (tip at 8:00 PM ET).
-Those looking to place a player prop wager can find odds for DeMar DeRozan and others in this contest.
+Bookmakers have listed player props for DeMar DeRozan and others when the Miami Heat visit the Chicago Bulls at United Center on Monday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!